Mertensia paniculata

+Distribution

-DistributionMertensia paniculata naturally occurs in the temperate zone of North America, and is known to thrive within the boreal forests.
+Mertensia paniculata naturally occurs in the temperate zone of North America, and is known to thrive within the boreal forests.
 Specifically, the northern bluebell can be found in Canada, including southern British Columbia.
 Within the United States, the plant can be seen in Alaska, as well as the Olympic Mountains, stretching east through Oregon to Idaho and western Montana.
 According to the PLANTS database, M. paniculata are also spotted as far east as Michigan, Wisconsin, and Minnesota.

+Habitat and ecology

-Habitat and ecologyMertensia paniculata thrives in moist wooded or meadow areas.
+Mertensia paniculata thrives in moist wooded or meadow areas.
 It is a shade-tolerant species and is present in early and late-seral communities.
 While it is most common in mid-succession, it has been spotted in areas in Alaska and Canada after events such as fire or logging, as an early successional community.
 The northern bluebell seems to have the ability to grow once more after said events due to sprouting from buried rhizomes or from vegetative parts from the surface.
 It can also flourish under soil that is mesic, has a low temperature, and has limited nutrient availability.
-It is a perennial that, according to studies in the Yukon region, is a dominant species with precipitation of 230 mm annually, with an average temperature of −3° Celsius.
-The months in which the flowers bloom depend on the area in which it originates, but mainly the flowering dates range from May to September.
+It is a perennial that, according to studies in the Yukon region, is a dominant species with precipitation of 230 mm annually, with an average temperature of −3 °C. The months in which the flowers bloom depend on the area in which it originates, but mainly the flowering dates range from May to September.

+It is found on the lower Yukon in abundance.
+It grows around homes and dry sunny areas near homes, in meadows and wherever there is less wind and more sunlight.

 Morphology

 Individuals of this species can be considered an herb-forb or a subshrub.
 It can sprout one to several erect stems with little to no hair at all from one long root.
-The stem can range from .1 to .7 meters in length.
-Basal leaves vary between .05 m and .2 m longitudinally and .025 m to .1 m laterally and come in a variety of shapes, including wide, elliptic-lanceolate to ovate-subcordate, eventually tapering to an acute to acuminate point at the apex.
+The stem can range from 0.1 to 0.7 meters in length.
+Basal leaves vary between 0.05 m and 0.2 m longitudinally and 0.025 m to 0.1 m laterally and come in a variety of shapes, including wide, elliptic-lanceolate to ovate-subcordate, eventually tapering to an acute to acuminate point at the apex.
 The underside of the leaf can be sparsely populated with hairs or completely smooth, and the upper surface can contain short, stiff, and slender bristles or range to completely smooth as well.
-Leaves are pinnately veined, simple, with petioles ranging from .1-.25 m long, becoming winged traveling up the stem of the plant.
-Furthermore, the leaves higher on the plant range from .05 to .18 m longitudinally and from .01 to .08 m laterally and are broad, ovate to lanceolate, with acuminate ends.
+Leaves are pinnately veined, simple, with petioles ranging from 0.1-0.25 m long, becoming winged traveling up the stem of the plant.
+Furthermore, the leaves higher on the plant range from 0.05 to 0.18 m longitudinally and from 0.01 to 0.08 m laterally and are broad, ovate to lanceolate, with acuminate ends.
 Leaves are arranged in an alternate fashion as it ascends the plant.
 Flowers are branched on one side, forming a spiral-shaped inflorescence, otherwise known as a scorpioid cyme.